Metabolic acidosis: Consequences

-Acute Metabolic Acidosis
+Acute metabolic acidosis

-Acute Metabolic Acidosis most often occurs during hospitalizations, and acute critical illnesses.
+Acute metabolic acidosis most often occurs during hospitalizations, and acute critical illnesses.
 It is often associated with poor prognosis, with a mortality rate as high as 57% if the pH remains untreated at 7.20.
 At lower pH levels, acute metabolic acidosis can lead to impaired circulation and end organ function.

-Chronic Metabolic Acidosis
+Chronic metabolic acidosis

-Chronic metabolic acidosis commonly occurs in people with Chronic Kidney Disease with an eGFR of less than 45 ml/min/1.73m2, most often with mild to moderate severity; however, metabolic acidosis can manifest earlier on in the course of Chronic Kidney Disease.
-Multiple animal and human studies have shown that metabolic acidosis in Chronic Kidney Disease, given its chronic nature, has a profound adverse impact on cellular function, overall contributing to high morbidities in patients.
+Chronic metabolic acidosis commonly occurs in people with chronic kidney disease (CKD) with an eGFR of less than 45 ml/min/1.73m2, most often with mild to moderate severity; however, metabolic acidosis can manifest earlier on in the course of CKD.
+Multiple animal and human studies have shown that metabolic acidosis in CKD, given its chronic nature, has a profound adverse impact on cellular function, overall contributing to high morbidities in patients.

-The most adverse consequences of chronic metabolic acidosis in people with Chronic Kidney Disease and in particular, for those who have end-stage renal disease (ESRD), are detrimental changes to the bones and muscles.
+The most adverse consequences of chronic metabolic acidosis in people with CKD, and in particular, for those who have end-stage renal disease (ESRD), are detrimental changes to the bones and muscles.
 Acid buffering leads to loss of bone density, resulting in an increased risk of bone fractures, renal osteodystrophy, and bone disease; as well, increased protein catabolism leads to muscle wasting.
-Furthermore, metabolic acidosis in Chronic Kidney Disease is also associated with a reduction in eGFR; it is both a complication of Chronic Kidney Disease, as well as an underlying cause of Chronic Kidney Disease progression.
+Furthermore, metabolic acidosis in CKD is also associated with a reduction in eGFR; it is both a complication of CKD, as well as an underlying cause of CKD progression.